What: Wales Coast Path (WCP) and other trails.

 We did not carry detailed paper maps and navigated via the on-the-ground waymarks and Gaia GPS on our iPhone.
 Staying on route was not a problem.

 The WCP is waymarked throughout its length with reasonably consistent signage.
 The waymarking is usually adequate although occasionally the waymarks were confusing.
-The route is being improved over time as access to previously private lands is obtained.
-In some cases waymarking had not yet been installed on the new routing.
+The route is being improved over time as access to previously private lands is obtained and in some cases waymarking had not yet been installed on the new routing.
 In other places, waymarks were present but the arrows ambiguously pointed between two options.
 Occasionally waymarks were vandalized or entirely missing.
 Finally, other trails along the route have waymarks that are remarkably similar to those on the WCP, so you have to pay attention to which ones are for you.

 This was the easiest trip we have taken in a long time.
 The trail was never covered in roots or rocks.
 There were no areas that required thrashing through brush.
-Thorny blackberry is abundant, but it had been cut back in most places and only rarely required deliberately avoiding vines.
+Thorny blackberry is abundant, but it had been cut back in most places and only rarely required deliberately avoiding prickly vines.
 The only other problematic plant is stinging nettle, which is common and easy to blunder into.

 Wet grass is a nuisance when the route traverses a pasture.
 If the grass is long due to lack of recent grazing, soaking wet shoes are the rapid and inevitable result.
 Even without rain, the early morning dew can turn a grassy field into a sponge.
-Unless you stay divert to pavement to walk around these fields, there is no way to avoid this problem.
+Unless you divert to pavement to walk around these fields, there is no way to avoid this problem.

 Most of the beach walking was on relative firm sand.
-Only a few areas had loose and tedious sand and by moving up or down toward the waterline, we could nearly always find walkable sand.
+Only a few areas had loose and tedious sand and by moving up or down toward the waterline, we could nearly always find an easily walkable surface.
 Some beaches were rocky shingle, often consisting of beautifully rounded and size-sorted cobbles.
 These cobble beaches were easier to walk on than we expected.
 Occasionally steep headlands blocked the ends of a beach, but there was always a trail that led around these obstacles.
 There are some places with impassable muddy slop alongside tidal estuaries, but the route never requires crossing these areas.

 On some segments, there are modest altitude gains and losses, but they are neither steep nor difficult.
 Overall, the WCP averages a modest gain of about 60 feet per mile.